For most sim racing enthusiasts, the ultimate ambition is to pursue a long-term profession out of their home simulator arrangement.

 So, as you can see, there are a few different ways for you to make money from sim racing.

-As always, happy racing!
+As always, enjoy your racing!